 “That’s a passing grade,” I thought.

 Well, not to my mom.
 She was in complete distress.
 She decided to sit down with me one night and taught me to read my text book.
+Who knew there is a thing called “textbook?”
 She taught me to highlight the important concepts.
 We went through my test paper, and taught me how to find those in my textbook.
 In other words, she taught me the pattern on how to source my textbook to prepare for quizzes and tests.
 She did those session with me regularly until I was doing it on my own.

 Did I mention that my mom isn’t the most gentle person I know?
 She is easily angered and losses patience with me when she notices I’m not listening.
 Then I wasn’t the most responsible child.
 In fact, I was the laziest, most distracted, and most unorganized child she has.
 You can probably see how our night study would look like.
 I can see that sometimes she would loose her patience to me.

 Looking back, I probably have communicated to her that her teaching doesn’t matter to me.
 Guess what, even when I would remember her impatience, to these days, my most remembered Science concepts were those that I studied with my mom.
-I wasn’t the best communicator of these During those nights that she learned with me were one of my cherished moments.
+I wasn’t the best communicator, but during those nights that she learned with me were one of my cherished moments.
 Not only that she helped me learned the concept but she helped me gained confidence and discipline to face the outside world of public school.

 Learn with Your Kids (even the hard concepts)